Contact e-mail: mw-link2019 (at) helsinki.fi

 Keep checking this page for updates!

-There are several budget-friendly (70-120 euro/night) hotels and hostels in the area that are within easy reach via walking or the extensive public transport network.
-The easiest way to find these, along with their up-to-date rates is to do a quick google map search of the area.
+If you book early, there are several budget-friendly (70-120 euro/night) hotels and hostels in the area that are within easy reach via walking or the extensive public transport network.
+The easiest way to find these, along with their up-to-date rates is to do a quick google map search of the area and then check their websites or general hotel booking websites.
+The more affordable options are also generally a few kilometers away from the city center.
+There are also affordable many Airbnb options near the city center.
 If you have any questions, please don't hesitate to contact the organizers via e-mail.
-Keep in mind that this will be the high-season in Helsinki.
+Keep in mind that this will be the high-season in Helsinki and many hotels in the city center are between 200-400 euro/night.
 Book early!

 Helsinki has a comprehensive public transport network, including bus, train, metro, and boat.
 One can usually find a stop every 300 meters or less.
 To plan your journey, more information can be found on the HSL website: https://www.hsl.fi/en .